Rational Proofs with Multiple Provers: Multi-Prover Rational Interactive Proofs

-The verifier outputs $c$ as the answer for the membership of $x$ in $L$: that is, $V$ does not check the provers' answer and follows it blindly.
-As will become clear from our results, this requirement for the verifier does not change the set of languages that have multi-prover rational interactive proofs.
-Indeed, we could have allowed $V$ to compute his answer based on $x$, $r$, and $\vec{m}$ as well, but the current model eases later discussion on the payment loss of the provers caused by ``reporting a wrong answer''.
+The verifier outputs $c$ as the answer for the membership of $x$ in $L$---that is, $V$ does not check the provers' answer.
+This requirement for the verifier does not change the set of languages that have multi-prover rational interactive proofs; however, it simplifies our later discussion of utility gaps (i.e., the payment loss incurred by provers that report the wrong answer).